lagaguate/ecomod/README.md

 https://github.com/beothuk/bio.base/

-We use the R-package route to ease distribution and user-simplicity.
+We use the R-package route to ease distribution and simplicity for end-users.
 Going forward, it is now called bio.* tools.

 Thanks,
 Jae